MicrosoftDocs/azure-devops-docs/docs/tfs-server/admin/backup/restore-data-different-instance.md

 <a name="RestartServices"></a>
-## Restart Services that Team Foundation Server Uses
+## Step 14: Restart Services that Team Foundation Server Uses

 After you restore the data, you must restart the services before your deployment will operate and be available to users.